Updated February 2017

 If you have a low supply and need to preserve as much milk as possible, try the Milkies Milk-Saver pads.
 You can contain the milk that you leak and reuse it.
 Brilliant!
 I know a lot of moms who use these milk-saver pads religiously.

 In my experience, newbie nursing moms will benefit greatly from a nursing pillow.
-A newborn can conceivably spend 4 hours a day on the boob (pardon?), so it behooves you to get comfy.
+A newborn can conceivably spend four hours a day on the boob (pardon?), so it behooves you to get comfy.

 Nursing pillows are designed to be used while mom is sitting upright.
 An alternative approach is “laid back nursing,” which many feel is a more natural position.
 If you find that laid back nursing is more comfortable, these pillows won’t be of much use.